xnpltn/instagram-backend/README.md

 # Instagram backend

-A monolith API for instagram (not official) writen in go.
+A monolith API for INSTAGRAM (not official) writen in go.

 stack: